professornaite/intro-to-mplusautomation/README.md

         -   **TYPE =** this section is what will change constantly based on your model.
 For now, we are running "type = basic" which will provide us descriptive statistics of our variables.

-**NOTE:** Please view the data file that is provided in this lab (basic_example.dat).
+**NOTE:** Please view the data file that is provided in this walkthrough (basic_example.dat).
 Mplus works with .dat files to run analyses.
-The dataset must also be formatted in certain way in order for Mplus to read it (i.e., no variable names)
+The dataset must also be formatted in certain way in order for Mplus to read it (i.e., no variable names).
+For more information on Mplus commands, see [here](https://stats.oarc.ucla.edu/mplus/seminars/mplus-class-notes/getting-started-with-mplus/).

 ### Step 3: Click Run

 ![](figures/run.jpg)

 This will run our "type=basic" analysis which will provide us a *.out* file that contains variables descriptive statistics of our variables.
+For information on the `type=basic` output, see [here](https://stats.oarc.ucla.edu/mplus/seminars/mplus-class-notes/exploring/).
-MPplus will save this *.out* file in the folder that dataset is located (in our case `part1_mplus`.
+Mplus will save this *.out* file in the folder that dataset is located (in our case `part1_mplus`.
 All *.out* and *.inp* files can be open as a text file if you want to access them off without Mplus.

 ------------------------------------------------------------------------